szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 ## The Practical Reality

 PHP has genuinely evolved into a modern language.
 While WordPress core moves slowly, plugin and theme developers can take advantage of these features today.
 Most managed WordPress hosts support PHP 8.0+, and many are already on 8.1 or 8.2.
+And if a client insists on PHP 7.4, put "upgrade PHP" in the contract.

 Start small.
 Pick one or two features that solve immediate problems in your codebase.
 The null coalescing operator and arrow functions are great starting points—they're simple to understand and immediately useful.

 As you get comfortable, gradually adopt more features.
 Your code will become cleaner, safer, and more maintainable.
 And who knows?
 You might even start enjoying PHP development again.

----

-*What modern PHP features are you using in your WordPress projects?
-What's holding you back from adopting newer syntax?
-Let's discuss in the comments.*